-Kansas City Royals Fantasy Baseball Closer Information and Depth Chart
+Kansas City Royals Fantasy Baseball Daily Bullpen Updates and Closer Depth Chart

 April 2, 2014

 Kansas City Royals – Ned Yost has picked $4.8 million man Wade Davis as the team’s official set-up guy with Luke Hochevar out for the year.
 Davis and Aaron Crow had a rough time on Monday, however, and what seemed like a strength for Kansas City now appears very shaky indeed.
 Hierarchy change: Wade Davis to Set-up, Kelvin Herrera to 2nd in line.

 Kansas City Royals – Greg Holland has been fantastic over the past few years, and if the Royals continue their improvement, his stock could rise even further.
 He did get a high number of save opportunities last year.
 Ranked #4 in our preseason closer rankings.

 March 9, 2014